 1. They are objective

 Hiring managers should rely on objective data when making hiring decisions, especially in the current tough job market.
 Pre-employment tests provide standardized and overly valuable insights that accurately predict the company fit and job performance of every employee.
 Using this data to hire the right candidates is a clear receipt for improved productivity and effectiveness of your teams.

 Unlike in-person interviews and other traditional hiring methods, pre-employment tests allow you to assess personality traits and applicable skills demonstrated by every candidate.
-You can easily evaluate strategic thinking skills, cognitive ability, confidence, leadership ability, problem-solving skills, organizational skills, analytical skills, honesty, people skills, and many other characteristics of prospective candidates.
+You can easily evaluate teamwork skills, strategic thinking skills, cognitive ability, confidence, leadership ability, problem-solving skills, organizational skills, analytical skills, honesty, people skills, and many other characteristics of prospective candidates.

 2. They increase employee retention